 When all is said and done, when the decades roll on and new stories come, one name will echo through history.
 An oafish, cartoonish name, one that marked one of the most absurd and darkest periods of American history: Donald Trump.
 Donald Trump.

 I take my little HIV pill every day.
 I go to work.
-I try to pay my bills.
+I pay my bills.
 My virus, which killed off so many of my brothers — which continues to kill so many — is a manageable disease for me, something I rarely think about.
 In many ways, we’ve come so far.
 But where are we now?
 We are in this strange and terrifying place, realizing that our notions about the long arc of history — which presumably bends toward justice — is in fact very, very long, and within that arc are dips and swing-backs and backlashes.
-Steps forward followed by steps backward.
+Steps forward are followed by steps backward.
 Progress is never guaranteed.

 Depending on who you ask, liberalism is dead.
 Some think the idyllic image of a global village was an unrealistic fantasy.
-It had its drawbacks: an increasingly monolithic culture, histories eroded by gentrification, staggering income inequality.
-But it would have continued the liberal trajectories of LGBTQ rights and environmentalism, and all our leaders would have duked it out over healthcare and varying degrees of feminism.
-Instead, we’ve run aground in what increasingly — although, tenuously — appears to be an ugly truth: populism is sweeping the world.
+It had drawbacks: an increasingly monolithic culture, histories eroded by gentrification, and staggering income inequality.
+But it would have continued the liberal trajectories of LGBTQ rights and environmentalism, and our leaders would have duked it out over healthcare and varying degrees of feminism.
+Instead, we’ve run aground in what increasingly — although, tenuously — appears to be an ugly truth: populism and nationalism sweeping the world.
 Hate crimes are on the rise.
 The rights of women are being called into question.
 Abortion laws are being reexamined.
 Immigration is causing anxieties across the U. S. and Europe.